Museuminsel -Five museums on one island.

 Friedrich Wilhelm IV commissioned the Neues Museum (New Museum) in 1854 as an additional exhibition space for the growing collections in the Altes Museum.

-The collection houses Egyptian and prehistoric collections, including the Egyptian Papyrus collection and the bust of Nefertiti.
+The collection houses Egyptian and prehistoric collections.
+These include the Egyptian Papyrus collection and the bust of Nefertiti.
 Known as “The world’s most beautiful woman”, her centre-lit glass case stands court in her own climate and light controlled room.

-Partly destroyed towards the end of WWII, the Neues Museum building was abandoned for several decades.
+The Neues Museum was partly destroyed towards the end of WWII and the building was abandoned for several decades.
 Restoration work commenced in 1997 as part of an overall renovation of the Museuminsel complex.

-Commenced in 1876, the Altes Nationalgalerie exhibits 19th century German and European painting collections, including works by Manet, Monet, Renoir and Rodin.
+Commenced in 1876, the Altes Nationalgalerie exhibits 19th century German and European painting collections.
+These include works by Manet, Monet, Renoir and Rodin.

-The baroque Bode Museum, built in 1934, houses sculpture collections and the Museum of Byzantine art, spanning from the middle ages to the 19th century.
+The baroque Bode Museum was built in 1934.
+It houses sculpture collections and the Museum of Byzantine art, spanning from the middle ages to the 19th century.

-The newest, and most popular museum on Museuminsel, the Pergamon museum was unfortunately closed for renovations during our visit.
+The Pergamon Museum is he newest, and most popular museum on Museuminsel.
+It was closed for renovations during our visit, unfortunately.
 The Pergamon collection houses artifacts found by German archaeologists in Pergamon and Asia Minor.
 These include the “Market Gate of Miletus” and “Ishtar gate of Babylon.”

 Highlights of the Neues Museum

 Our choice for our morning’s museum visit was the Egyptian collections in the Neues Museum.
-The collection also houses over 6,000 archaeological finds, providing an insight into the cultures of Europe and Asia from the stone age to the middle ages.
+The collection also houses over 6,000 archaeological finds.
+It provides an insight into the cultures of Europe and Asia from the stone age to the middle ages.

 Bust of Nefertiti.

-The Bust of Nefertiti, dating back some 3,000 years is one of the more popular exhibitions, holding court in her own glass encased, climate controlled room.
+The Bust of Nefertiti, dating back some 3,000 years is one of the more popular exhibitions.
+She holds court in her own glass encased, climate controlled room.
+Sculptor Thutmose crafted the bust around 1345 BC.

 The sculpture is remarkably well preserved for its age, with intricate detail right down to the wrinkles around the eyes.
 At just 48 centimetres tall, the small stucco painted, limestone sculpture was significantly smaller than I had expected.

 Like the ancient queen herself, controversy has surrounded both the authenticity of the statue and her very presence in Berlin.
-She has however become a major drawcard for the museum, holding court to thousands of visitors a year and we were certainly enthralled by her.
+She has however become a major drawcard for the museum, attracting thousands of visitors each year.

 The “Papyrus collection” displays texts and literary works examining the culture of writing from early Egyptian times.